pkhungurn/talking-head-anime-4-demo/docs/character_model_ifacialmocap_puppeteer.md

 # `character_model_ifacialmocap_puppeteer`

+This program allows the user to control trained student models with their facial movement, which is captured by the [iFacialMocap](https://www.ifacialmocap.com/) software.

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).